 At 31 December 2020, the Santander UK group had credit impairment loss provisions relating to guarantees given to third parties and undrawn loan commitments.
 See Note 29 for further details.
+The Company has no material expected credit losses on guarantees provided to fellow Banco Santander group subsidiaries.
 For segmental and credit risk staging analysis relating to off-balance sheet exposures, see the credit quality table in the 'Santander UK group level - credit risk review' section.